nMaax/UROP/README.md

 make data
 ```

-this will create a new folder `data` withinin the project ready-to-use with the Dataset object you can find in `src\` directory.
+this will create a new folder `data` withinin the project ready-to-use with the Dataset object you can find in `src\` directory, and a folder `datasets`, which contains the uzipped content of `data`.

 ## Reproduced Result on Baseline Autoencoder